jdaif/slate/source/index.html.md

 | dataVersionUuids | Reflects the Dataversions of the exposure included in the program revision                                         |

 ### Inuring Columns & Loss Flow
-Losses can inure from Contracts in one column to another.
 Losses flow from left to right.
-Losses can not inure from Contracts to others under the same column.
+Losses can inure from Contracts in one column to another but not within the same column.
 What are Inuring Losses?
 Inuring Losses consist of the Net Loss and Payout of a contract.
 They can be defined as Inputs to a subsequent contract

-What is Net Loss?
+#### What is Net Loss?

-Net Loss is the loss remaining after the terms and conditions of a contract are applied.
+Net Loss is the Loss remaining after the terms and conditions of a contract are applied.
 Net Loss data is in the form of a PLT.

-What is Payout?
+#### What is Payout?

-Payout is the loss absorbed by the terms and conditions of a contract.
+Payout is the Loss absorbed by the terms and conditions of a contract.
 Payout data is in the form of a PLT.

+### Program Revisions Status

+#### What are “Draft Programs”?

+Programs with terms and conditions that are not confirmed should be left as “draft”.
+Draft programs can continue to be modified and edited.
+Each time you edit a program and save it, you will create a new version.

+#### What are “Finalized Programs”?

+Programs with terms and conditions that have been confirmed and signed should be “finalized”.
+Finalized programs can no longer be modified and will prevent further changes to be made.

+#### What are “Public Programs”?

+All the programs modelled by RMS that are available on the public market—i.e. 144a bonds.

 ## List all programs